 Our philosophy is firmly rooted in the principle of providing as many options for a clients as possible but understanding that the "right" option in any situation is not always the most advanced option.

 The consulting clinic offers extended opening hours (Mon-Fri 7am-9pm, Sat 7am-5pm and Sun and Public Holidays 9am-4pm) and our in patient hospital provides round-the-clock care, 24 hours a day, 365 days a year.
 Most general practices are not able to staff their inpatient hospital 24 hours or overnight.

 We hope the information in this site will hopefully serve as an introduction to our hospital and our philosophy.

 Important COVID-19 Information for Boronia Veterinary Clinic

-Boronia Veterinary Clinic would like to advise our clients that we are open but we are ONLY making appointments for SICK animals.
+Boronia Veterinary Clinic would like to advise our clients that we are open and we are seeing ALL patients including routine care appointments (eg. vaccinations).

-For visitors to the clinic, we are asking you to wait in the car park.
-Please call on arrival to let us know you are in the car park.
+When coming to the clinic, we are asking you to wait in the car park.
+Unless otherwise directed, please call on arrival to let us know you are here.

 If you are unwell, displaying flu-like symptoms or are concerned about entering the clinic, please call the clinic so we can find a way to assist you.